German yields drop from highest in over decade before inflation data

 By Stefano Rebaudo

-Jan 2 (Reuters) - German government bond yields dropped from their highest levels in more than a decade in the first trading day of 2023 as investors braced for inflation data amid more hawkish signals from the European Central Bank.
+Jan 2 (Reuters) - German government bond yields fell from their highest levels in more than a decade on the first trading day of 2023 as investors hoped inflation data would show a further decline.

-ECB President Christine Lagarde said euro zone wages are growing quicker than earlier thought, and the central bank must prevent this from adding to already-high inflation.

 The German consumer price index on Tuesday will kick off the release of national inflation data, which culminates in Friday's euro area harmonised index of consumer prices (HICP).